alexfroger/airwaretest/README.md

 - Write the various backend APIs with nodeJS.
 For the needed, just one function call getDataGeoJson, who return all the geographical data formatted in GeoJSON.
 ###### Instructions for deployment :
 The api backend has already deploy by me in AWS services, [here is the endpoints url](https://awtpiluamk.execute-api.eu-west-3.amazonaws.com/dev/airwaretest)
-If you want to deploy the project in local, you just need to launch this command line:
+To deploy the local project in our AWS services, i just need to launch this command line
 ``` bash
 $ serverless deploy
 ```